petestmart/moviespotter/README.md

 # moviespotter

-MovieSpotter is an Android app that displays the current most popular movies!
+MovieSpotter is an Android app to search for details about your favorite movies!

 ![screenshot](public/images/moviespotter_screenshot2.0-resize.png)